 Erdőd was the castle where the Protestants of Transylvania laid down the foundations of their faith in 12 points in 1545.
 The next Protestant Synod was held there in 1555.
 The castle belonged to the Báthori family in 1565 when the army of Habsburg Maximilian, led by Lázár Schwendi took it by a siege.
 It was during the Dual Kingship of Hungary, and Maximilian’s opponent, King János Zsigmond took the fort back in 1565 and had it ruined.

-Lord Károlyi Sándor had his palace built there between 1727-1730 by using the stones of the old castle.
+The area became the property of the Károlyi family in the 17th century.
+Lord Károlyi Sándor had his palace built there between 1727 and 1730 by using the stones of the old castle.
 The palace is famous for a wedding: Petőfi Sándor, the famous Hungarian poet wed Szendrey Júlia there in 1847.

-Now we can see only some nicely renovated parts of the buildings because they had been destroyed in WWII.
+Now we can see only some nicely renovated parts of the buildings because the rest had been destroyed in WWII.